sindresorhus/ansi-escapes/readme.md

 Type: `string`

 Message to display within annotation.

 The `|` character is disallowed and will be stripped.

 #### options

 Type: `object`

-Options to control display of annotation.

 ##### length

-Type: `number`
+Type: `number`\
+Default: The remainder of the line

-Nonzero number of cells to annotate.
-Defaults to remainder of line.
+Nonzero number of columns to annotate.

 ##### x

-Type: `number`
+Type: `number`\
+Default: Cursor position

+Starting X coordinate.

-Starting X coordinate; defaults to cursor position; must be used with `y` and `length`.
+Must be used with `y` and `length`.

 ##### y

-Type: `number`
+Type: `number`\
+Default: Cursor position

+Starting Y coordinate.

-Starting Y coordinate; defaults to cursor position; must be used with `x` and `length`.
+Must be used with `x` and `length`.

 ##### isHidden

-Type: `boolean`
+Type: `boolean`\
 Default: `false`

-If `true`, create a "hidden" annotation.
+Create a "hidden" annotation.

 Annotations created this way can be shown using the "Show Annotations" iTerm command.

 ## Related